fabianmichael/kirby-template-attributes/README.md

 **Better attribute API for snippets and templates**

-This plugin brings [Vue.js](https://vuejs.org/)/[Laravel-Blade](https://laravel.com/docs/9.x/blade#components)-like attribute composition to the templates of your Kirby yproject.
+This plugin brings [Vue.js](https://vuejs.org)/[Laravel-Blade](https://laravel.com/docs/9.x/blade#components)-like attribute composition to the templates of your [Kirby](https://getkirby.com) yproject.
 This is an exploration in search of better HTML attribute handling for nested snippets and components.

 **⚠️ Work-in-progress, use at your own risk ⚠️**

+## Requirements

+- Kirby 3.8
+- PHP 8.1 (because of [Enumeration](https://www.php.net/manual/en/language.types.enumerations.php) support)

-## Installtion
+## Installation

 During this early development stage, installation only works via composer:

 ```
 composer require fabianmichael/kirby-template-attributes
 ```

+Alternatively, if you want to contribute to the development of this plugin, you can install it via submodule or clone this repository and use it as a local composer dependency.

 ## Usage